Dawson School (Colorado): 2021 Sex Abuse Scandal

 In 2021, a music teacher at Dawson School was arrested and charged on multiple class 4 felony counts of sexual assault of a child by one in a position of trust, and misdemeanor unlawful sexual contact.
-The victims ranged in age from 17-19 and were all students at Dawson School.
+The victims ranged in age from 17 to 19 and were all students at Dawson School.
 The victims reported the crimes all occurred on school property during normal school operating hours.
 The teacher was ultimately convicted and sentenced to prison for these crimes.
 The Boulder Deputy District Attorney M. Breck Roesch was quoted as noting the teacher "had been fired from a school in California and a camp in Oregon for similar behavior prior to his arrival at Dawson."

 A civil lawsuit was filed against Dawson School on behalf of the victims.
 The lawsuit alleges "the school failed to conduct due diligence in hiring its staff and instead hired a sexual predator who had just been accused of sexual misconduct at another elite private school.
 What is more, the school failed to heed the concerns voiced by its own staff related to the teacher’s clear grooming behavior—concerns that were raised at the very beginning of the school year," and further details "the school’s callous disregard for the safety and well-being of its students—which appears to fit a long-standing pattern of covering up and minimizing sexual assault on its campus and marginalizing the victims of those assaults."

 A task force was formed in 2022 of parents, former students and staff.
 The task force reported uncovering "about 20 reports from parents, faculty and alumni detailing sexual misconduct incidents that took place in the past five years," including a reported "five more additional faculty members accused of sexual assault or misconduct who 'have quietly departed Dawson without any third-party investigations and without parents having been informed.'"